 - Launch fishery improvement projects on key fisheries supplying fishmeal and oil for aquaculture feeds.

-- Support development of certifications schemes oriented to multi-species fisheries.
+- Support development of certification schemes oriented to multi-species fisheries.
 When available, demand products that make use of fishmeal and oil from certified fisheries or fisheries engaged in credible improvement projects.

 - Ensure that appropriate data (landing statistics, fishing grounds, effort, catch species, and size composition) on marine fishes used for producing fishmeal and oil is publicly available and supports efforts for responsible fishery management.